eea/eea.docker.searchservices/README.md

 to complete bofore performing [these](#23-performing-production-updates) steps.

 #### 4.4.
-Container and version information
+Information about current container, git version and index

-All elastic applications will display in the footer information about the current index and container, like below:
+All elastic applications will display in the page footer information about the current index and container, like below:

 ```
 Application data last refreshed 05 April 2016 12:52 PM.
 Version info eeacms/pam:v2.7.3 and git tag number v2.8 on 718b1e09d6a0.